The BIG IDEA

 - EXPERIENCE: The great joy and privilege of communicating with God through prayer.

-- RESPONSE: Make prayer and reliance on God a regular part of our lives.
+- DO: Make prayer and reliance on God a regular part of our lives.

 TIPS AND IDEAS